 - Sometimes switching Airplane mode on and then off again is enough to resolve it, but the problem can return randomly.

-- There’s no indication that a factory reset or any of the other potential fixes has had any success, so you’re stuck waiting for an update.
+- There’s no indication that a factory reset or any of the other potential fixes has had any permanent success, but if you have a Moto 4 (4th Gen), consider updating to Android 7.0 (Nougat).
 You should get it over the air, but you can always check in Settings > About phone > System updates.

 Glitch: Call volume too low

 A lot of people have encountered an issue with making calls where the volume seems to be very low.
 The speaker volume will be loud as expected for music or video, but when making or taking a call it can be difficult to hear the caller.
 Some people have even experienced a complete loss of audio.
 (Note: Motorola released update 174.44.1.en.US. last year that addressed this issue.)

 - You can generally resolve this by turning the Moto G off and on again, but that’s hardly an ideal solution.